 Read also: Can you take a pocket knife on a plane?

-Batons, night sticks, billy clubs and other martial arts weapons, brass knuckles
+Batons, nightsticks, billy clubs and other martial arts weapons, brass knuckles

 Fireworks